mariadaniela1995/LSWT_Methods/README.md

 Here you can find the five methods for retrieving lake surface water temperature.
+It includes:

+i) the satellite data and preprocessing: collections used, selecting specific images in a specific period of time and location, selecting maximum cloud cover desired, BQA filter and extracting image collection date from the metadata.

-It includes the satellite data (and preprocessing) and the satellite data processing (methods).
+ii) the satellite data processing (methods) to retrieve LSWT:

 Method 1: https://code.earthengine.google.com/ce9993659e86bc1bf25c98c28fd500e9